api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 The implementation of the audited Api3ServerV1 contract is publicly available [here](https://github.com/api3dao/contracts/blob/main/contracts/api3-server-v1/Api3ServerV1.sol).

-The Api3ServerV1 contract powers dAPIs on the OEV Network, which are used in the OevAuctionHouse contract to compute collateral and protocol fee from the bid amount.
+The Api3ServerV1 contract powers data feeds on the OEV Network, which are used in the OevAuctionHouse contract to compute collateral and protocol fee from the bid amount.
 Note that this chain is not officially listed on the Api3 market because the OEV Network is primarily intended to be used for OEV auctions.